2025 Pahalgam attack: Background

 The Jammu and Kashmir insurgency began in the late 1980s, as part of the wider Kashmir conflict.
 Pakistan's role in launching the insurgency as well as in turning it into an Islamist militancy are well-documented in the scholarly literature.
-The rise of militancy in the region has led to an exodus of Kashmiri Hindus.
-Instances of massacres of Hindu civilians by militants became frequent across Jammu and Kashmir in the late 1990s and early 2000s, when Pakistan-based groups were more active in the insurgency.
+Violence and threats, including assassinations, massacres and arson, against Hindus by insurgents and militants has lead to a displacement of Hindus in the region, with thousands of Kashmiri Hindus having been displaced en masse from the Kashmir Valley.
+Instances of massacres of Hindu civilians by militants became frequent across Jammu and Kashmir in the late 1990s and early 2000s, when Pakistan-based groups assumed a central position in the insurgency.
+Central to this proxy campaign was the Pakistani military establishment's strategic doctrine of "Bleeding India with a Thousand Cuts" which is a covert framework designed to wage a low-intensity, asymmetric war using non-state actors to drain Indian resources and destabilize the region while maintaining plausible deniability.

 In 2019, the Indian government revoked the special status previously granted to Jammu and Kashmir, and extended the Constitution of India to the state in full, enabling non-locals to purchase property and settle down in Jammu and Kashmir.
 Also related is the issuance of domicile status to residents who did not qualify earlier as 'state-subjects', qualifying them for jobs and college seats.
 While fears have been expressed that these changes would result in a change in demographics in Kashmir, with non-locals settling in the area, critics of the earlier arrangement noted that it had created a legal asymmetry: people from Jammu and Kashmir had always been free to settle anywhere in India, but in Jammu and Kashmir people from elsewhere were barred from permanent residency, property ownership, and government jobs.
 This disparity was cited as discriminatory by proponents of the constitutional changes, who also noted that the previous laws discriminated against women from within the region by revoking their property rights if they married a non-permanent resident.